dashed-slug/wallets/readme.txt

 == Changelog ==

+= 6.4.1 =
+- Add: New filterable setting "Outgoing e-mails recipient batch size".
+For emails with multiple recipients, the recipients are batched and the email is sent multiple times to work around the max recipient limitats of SMTP servers.

 = 6.4.0 =
 - Add: New feature allowing old transactions to be aggregated to reduce DB table sizes and improve performance.
 - Add: Upon plugin activation, an index is added to the postmeta table's columns post_id and meta_key, to improve performance.